alpeasie/azl-benchmark-deploy/docs/task1.md

 ## Next steps

-- Open this [survey](https://forms.office.com/r/4bBC2WZ5qG) in a new tab and complete question 1.
-Leave the survey tab open.
+1. Open this [survey](https://forms.office.com/r/4bBC2WZ5qG) in a new tab and complete question 1.
+Leave the survey tab open then return back to the instructions.
-- Brief discussion about the UX.
-- I'll tell you when to start [Task 2](task2.md)
+2. I'll tell you when to start [Task 2](task2.md)